 Baseline control condition (Study 1 replication)

 We will follow the analysis by the target article.
 First, we calculate risk and ambiguity preferences and risk, ambiguity, and normalized ambiguity premiums.
-We then create a 3x3 frequency table to classify frequencies of risk and ambiguity preferences following the original article’s reporting summarized in Table 5.
+We will then create a 3x3 frequency table to classify frequencies of risk and ambiguity preferences following the original article’s reporting summarized in Table 5.

-Table 5

-Frequencies of Risk and Ambiguity Preference Classifications